shohei-kojima/integrated_HHV6_recon/README.md

 - bamCoverage 3.3.1 or later (deeptools 3.3.1 or later)
 - gatk 4.1.7.0 or later
 - picard 2.21.9 or later
-- java (version matches to your picard)
+- java (version depends on your version of picard)

 ### Optional prerequisites
 - bwa 0.7.17 or later (if you specify '-bwa' option)